mongodb-js/mongosh/packages/browser-repl/README.md

 Shell is a React component with the following properties:

 - `runtime: Runtime`: The runtime used to evaluate code.
-- `onOutputChanged?: (output: readonly ShellOutputEntry[]) => void`: A function called each time the output changes with an array of ShellOutputEntryes.
+- `onOutputChanged?: (output: readonly ShellOutputEntry[]) => void`: A function called each time the output changes with an array of `ShellOutputEntryes`.
-- `onOutputChanged?: (output: readonly ShellOutputEntry[]) => void`: A function called each time the history change with an array of history entries ordered from the most recent to the oldest entry.
+- `onOutputChanged?: (output: readonly ShellOutputEntry[]) => void`: A function called each time the history changes with an array of history entries ordered from the most recent to the oldest entry.
 - `onHistoryChanged?: (history: readonly string[]) => void`
-- `redactInfo?: boolean`: If set the shell will omit or redact entries containing sensitive info from the history.
-Default to `false`.
+- `redactInfo?: boolean`: If set, the shell will omit or redact entries containing sensitive info from history.
+Defaults to `false`.
 - `maxOutputLength?: number`: The maxiumum number of lines to keep in the output.
 Default to `1000`.
 - `maxHistoryLength?: number`: The maxiumum number of lines to keep in the history.
 Default to `1000`.
 - `initialOutput?: readonly ShellOutputEntry[]`: An array of entries to be displayed in the output area.
-Can be used to restore the output between sessions, or to setup a greeting message. *Note: new entries will not be appended to the array.
+Can be used to restore the output between sessions, or to setup a greeting message. **Note**: new entries will not be appended to the array.
 - `initialHistory?: readonly string[]`: An array of history entries to prepopulate the history.
   Can be used to restore the history between sessions.
 Entries must be ordered from the most recent to the oldest.
 Note: new entries will not be appended to the array.

 ### `ShellOutputEntry`

-An object representing an entry in the shell output, having the follwing properties:
+An object representing an entry in the shell output, with the following properties:

 - `type: 'input' | 'output' | 'error'`: the type of the entry
 - `shellApiType?: string`: the shell api type if the entry value is a shell api object.